Jesus: Trials by the Sanhedrin, Herod, and Pilate

-The Jewish elders take Jesus to Pilate's Court and ask the Roman governor, Pontius Pilate, to judge and condemn Jesus for various allegations: subverting the nation, opposing the payment of tribute, claiming to be Christ, a King, and claiming to be the son of God.
+The Jewish elders take Jesus to Pilate's Court and ask the Roman governor, Pontius Pilate, to judge and condemn Jesus for various allegations: subverting the nation, opposing the payment of tribute, claiming to be Christ, a king, and claiming to be the son of God.
 The use of the word "king" is central to the discussion between Jesus and Pilate.
-In John 18:36 Jesus states, "My kingdom is not from this world", but he does not unequivocally deny being the King of the Jews.
+In John 18:36, Jesus states, "My kingdom is not from this world", but he does not unequivocally deny being the King of the Jews.
 In Luke 23:7–15, Pilate realizes that Jesus is a Galilean, and thus comes under the jurisdiction of Herod Antipas, the Tetrarch of Galilee and Perea.
 Pilate sends Jesus to Herod to be tried, but Jesus says almost nothing in response to Herod's questions.
 Herod and his soldiers mock Jesus, put an expensive robe on him to make him look like a king, and return him to Pilate, who then calls together the Jewish elders and announces that he has "not found this man guilty".

 Observing a Passover custom of the time, Pilate allows one prisoner chosen by the crowd to be released.
 He gives the people a choice between Jesus and a murderer called Barabbas (בר-אבא or Bar-abbâ, "son of the father", from the common given name Abba: 'father').
 Persuaded by the elders, the mob chooses to release Barabbas and crucify Jesus.
-Pilate writes a sign in Hebrew, Latin, and Greek that reads "Jesus of Nazareth, the King of the Jews" (abbreviated as INRI in depictions) to be affixed to Jesus' cross, then scourges Jesus and sends him to be crucified.
-The soldiers place a crown of thorns on Jesus' head and ridicule him as the King of the Jews.
+Pilate writes a sign in Hebrew, Latin, and Greek that reads "Jesus of Nazareth, the King of the Jews" (abbreviated as INRI in depictions) to be affixed to Jesus's cross, then scourges Jesus and sends him to be crucified.
+The soldiers place a crown of thorns on Jesus's head and ridicule him as the King of the Jews.
 They beat and taunt him before taking him to Calvary, also called Golgotha, for crucifixion.